akaliutau/gke-pubsub/README.md

 ```
 {
   "id": "<unique uuid>",
-  "recent_attemtps": 1
+  "resent_attemtps": 1
 }
 ```

 - Field `id` is required and must be unique across all letters
-- Field `recent_attemtps` is optional and indicates the number of recent attempts made for this message.
+- Field `resent_attemtps` is optional and indicates the number of re-send attempts made for this message.

 There is a 2nd topic with name `read_letters`, which is used to count the total number of processed messages.
 The dashboard app is basically just an interface to this topic, and collects other useful statistics along the way.